Timeline: History Transformed into Art

 Creation of a New Mythology

-Five Nikki de Saint Phalle's sculptures take up residence on The Green, directly across from the Bechtler Museum of Modern Art.
+Five de Saint Phalle's sculptures take up residence on The Green, directly across from the Bechtler Museum of Modern Art.
 Museum President and CEO John Boyer reveals what it takes to transport and install over 3 tons of outdoor sculpture.